HHS aims to cut readmissions, escapes and assaults at juvenile offender institutions

 “The department has an obligation to the youth we serve, and we are committed to making the necessary changes to provide an environment that is safe, supportive and gives youth the opportunity to thrive as they make the transition into adulthood,” Smith said.

-With an eye to improving care, the new HHS business plan set a goal of reducing readmission rates to 15% at the two Youth Treatment and Rehabilitation Centers by June next year, down from 19% at Kearney and 33% at Geneva.
-Toward that end, the plan calls for better programming and for transitional services for youth leaving the centers.
+With an eye to improving care, the new HHS business plan set a goal of reducing readmission rates to 15% at the two Youth Rehabilitation and Treatment Centers by June next year, down from 19% at Kearney and 33% at Geneva.
+Toward that end, the plan calls for better programming and for transitional services for youths leaving the centers.

 Other goals include cutting the number of escapes from the two centers by half, to nine or fewer at Kearney and to six or fewer at Geneva, and reducing the average length of staff to about six months.

-The business plan calls for reducing assaults at all HHS-run institutions, including those for youth and adults, by 20% over the coming year.
+The business plan calls for reducing assaults at all HHS-run institutions, including those for youths and adults, by 20% over the coming year.
 The goal is to increase safety for HHS employees.

 1 of 50